Consumer Bankruptcy - Chapters 7&13;

 Chapter 7 bankruptcy, also known as liquidation bankruptcy, is one of the most common chapters individuals file.
 This type of bankruptcy allows individuals to eliminate their dischargeable debts.
 Often, our clients come to us believing that if they file for Chapter 7, they will lose everything.
 This is untrue.
 In a Chapter 7 bankruptcy, most of your property can be claimed as exempt.
 This means you can keep many of your possessions after the case has finished.
 We can help you learn about what happens to your property, as well as what type of debt you can discharge.

-Chapter 13 bankruptcy is most commonly filed by individuals who are over a certain income level and are not eligible for Chapter 7 bankruptcy.
+Chapter 13 bankruptcy is most commonly filed by individuals who are behind on their mortgage, car notes, child support or payments to the Internal Revenue Service or are over a certain income level and are not eligible for Chapter 7 bankruptcy.
 In reorganization bankruptcy, your debt is arranged into a manageable, court-approved payment plan (created by your attorney) that allows you to keep paying on your home, car and other important property.
 Chapter 13 repayment plans typically last from three to five years, relieving the pressure of immediate debt problems and giving individuals a second chance.

 There are many other factors to consider when completing the means test.
 Although the formula is meant to be rigid and the IRS National Standards are fixed, there are some deductions unique to each specific debtor that may be deducted as household expenses for means test purposes.
 A consultation with counsel can help explore those needs specific to your household and that can be accounted for as a means test deduction in some specific circumstances.